 So how do you do it?
 Take a look for yourself, pretty basic but it does the job.

 The best part about this modification is that you can remove unwanted seats from the back to keep your box.
 If you decide anywhere down the line that you want to sell the truck or revert it to its original state, you can just remove the box and reinstall the seats with no issue.
+If you need to raise your truck to make the modifications, checkout our car lift review page which has some great solutions which don’t have to cost a fortune.

 We know, you might not want to go to all that trouble, in which case, get a purpose built tool box for your pickup truck.
 You can’t go wrong with any of the ones below.